sfboswell/Gender_Pulps/README.md

 ***

-Before you do anything else, you're going to need some tsv files for R to analyze.
-If you already have tsv files of bibliographic information, you're ahead of the curve.
-In the case of the project I worked on, the bibliographic data I worked with did not exist in tsv files.
+Before you do anything else, you're going to need some TSV files for R to analyze.
+If you already have TSV files of bibliographic information, you're ahead of the curve.
+In the case of the project I worked on, the bibliographic data I worked with did not exist in TSV files.
 It existed on the Internet Science Fiction Database (ISFDB) in MySQL format.

-To replicate the process for getting these files - which is really Andrew Goldstone's process, since he initially came up with the MySQL to tsv transformation -  download  http://isfdb.s3.amazonaws.com/backups/backup-MySQL-55-2015-05-02.zip and unzip it.
+To replicate the process for getting these files - which is really Andrew Goldstone's process (https://github.com/agoldst), since he initially came up with the MySQL to TSV transformation -  download  http://isfdb.s3.amazonaws.com/backups/backup-MySQL-55-2015-05-02.zip and unzip it.
 This will yield a big 466MB file, backup-MySQL-55-2015-05-02, which can be imported into a local MySQL database.
 One can then interact with the MySQL database from R using dyplr's "database connections"

 ```
 library ("dyplr")